|Course Length:||1 Year Part-Time|

-You should hold, as a minimum, a 2:2 honours degree or equivalent in a relevant discipline.
+You should have a degree equivalent to UK first-class or second-class honours (2:2 or above) in a relevant subject.
 You should also be employed in, or have sustained and appropriate access to, an educational setting where you are able to undertake regular mentoring and/or coaching with colleagues.

 Recognition of Prior Learning